 Energy transformation : Uzbekistan plans to attract more than US$30 billion in foreign investment in five years, focusing on new energy and photovoltaic industries.

-E-commerce penetration rate doubled : Kazakhstan's e-commerce growth rate reached 35%, platforms such as Shopee and Jumia accelerated their layout, and the online rate of small and light commodities exceeded 40% .
+E-commerce penetration rate doubled : Kazakhstan's e-commerce growth rate reached 35%, platforms such as Shopee and Jumia accelerated their layout, and the online rate of small and light goods exceeded 40% .

-Localized preference : Central Asian consumers prefer products printed with traditional patterns (such as Islamic geometric patterns), and culturally integrated designs can increase premium space.
+Localized preferences : Central Asian consumers prefer products printed with traditional patterns (such as Islamic geometric patterns), and culturally integrated designs can increase premium space.

 1. Nowruz (March 21)

-Consumption characteristics : During the "Spring Festival" in Central Asia, household purchases peak and the demand for household items, holiday decorations, and food gift boxes surges.
+Consumption characteristics : During the Central Asian "Spring Festival", household purchases peak, and the demand for household goods, holiday decorations, and food gift boxes surges.

-Marketing strategy : Launch "holiday sets" (such as tableware + rug combinations), bundle discounts, and launch a #traditionalfoodchallenge on social media.
+Marketing strategy : Launch "holiday sets" (such as tableware and rug combinations), bundle discounts, and launch the #TraditionalFoodChallenge on social media.

 2. Independence Day (December 16 in Kazakhstan, September 1 in Uzbekistan)